Art Professor Carla Bengtson's 'Learning Lizard' hiker's bandana

 Bengtson went on to study natural perfumery with Bay Area perfumer Jessica Hannah and created a perfume based on the fence lizard’s primary scent compounds which, surprisingly, include jasmonates, a common ingredient in perfume, as well as pyrizines, which are found in citrus, coffee, chocolate, and white wine.
 The perfume is shared in public events, along with tastings of the related compounds in sauvignon blanc and jasmine, grapefruit, and coffee-flavored chocolate truffles.

-Bengtson also worked with local glass blower Sky Cooper to make a custom perfume bottle for the scent, titled “Sceloporus,” which was named a 2019 finalist for the International Sadakichi Award for Experimental Work with Scent by the Institute of Art and Exhibition.
+Bengtson also worked with local glass blower Sky Cooper to make a custom perfume bottle for the scent, titled “Sceloporus,” which was named a 2019 finalist for the International Sadakichi Award for Experimental Work with Scent by The Institute of Art and Olfaction.

 The art professor also created the piece “Learning Lizard,” a “hiker’s bandana for learning lizard language that playfully pairs the gestural language of lizards with that of a human gestural language, American Sign Language.”